 How Nonjudicial Foreclosures Work

-In a nonjudicial foreclosure, the lender (or subsequent loan owner, called an "investor") doesn't have to go to court to foreclose your home.
-So, the process typically goes more quickly than a judicial foreclosure.
+In a nonjudicial (out-of-court) foreclosure, the lender (or subsequent loan owner, called an "investor") doesn't have to go to court to foreclose your home as long as your mortgage or deed of trust includes a "power of sale" clause.
+State law regulates the nonjudicial foreclosure process and lenders must strictly comply with the requirements.

 What States Use a Nonjudicial Foreclosure Process?

 Not all states allow a nonjudicial foreclosure process.
+The following states permit nonjudicial foreclosures:

-The following states permit nonjudicial foreclosures: Alabama, Alaska, Arizona, Arkansas, California, Colorado, District of Columbia, Georgia, Hawaii, Idaho, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Mexico (nonjudicial process rarely used), North Carolina, Oklahoma (nonjudicial allowed, homeowner can request judicial), Oregon, Rhode Island, South Dakota (nonjudicial allowed, homeowner can request judicial), Tennessee, Texas, Utah, Virginia, Washington, West Virginia, and Wyoming.
+Alabama, Alaska, Arizona, Arkansas, California, Colorado, District of Columbia, Georgia, Hawaii, Idaho, Maryland, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Mexico (nonjudicial process rarely used), North Carolina, Oklahoma (nonjudicial allowed, homeowner can request judicial), Oregon, Rhode Island, South Dakota (nonjudicial allowed, homeowner can request judicial), Tennessee, Texas, Utah, Virginia, Washington, West Virginia, and Wyoming.

 If the loan contract requires it, the lender sends a "breach" letter informing you that a foreclosure will begin unless you make up the missed payments, plus costs and interest.
 The letter may be sent during the 120-day preforeclosure period.